 Kings must have nights like this.
 And so must would-be-kings.
-No small wonder then that David, somewhere in his life, penned Psalm 4.
+No small wonder David, somewhere in his life, penned Psalm 4.
 Sometimes reckoned as “The Evening Hymn,” this sonnet seems to prescribe a remedy for a restless night.
-Consider for a moment the simple beauty of verse 8, which reads,
+Consider the simple beauty of verse 8, which reads,

 In peace I will both lie down and sleep;

 for you alone, O LORD, make me dwell in safety.

 Lie down and sleep?
 In peace?
 Why could that be?
 Certainly the second stanza makes this plain.
 For you alone, O LORD, make me dwell in safety.
 Which, of course, begs the all-critical question: have you entrusted to His safekeeping those things that weigh upon your being?
 Will you rest in His watchful care?